-The Write Off, Refund and Returns Wizard does not take VAT into account.
-If you need to reclaim VAT for transactions that meet the VAT Bad Debt criteria, you can use the wizard but you will then need to post manual transactions to account for the VAT element of the write off.
-Alternatively, you can write off the debt manually using the instructions in Writing off bad debts manually on page 82.
+The Write Off, Refund and Returns procedure does not take VAT into account.
+If you need to reclaim VAT for transactions that meet the VAT Bad Debt criteria, you can use the procedure but you will then need to post manual transactions to account for the VAT element of the write off.
+Alternatively, you can write off the debt manually using the instructions in Writing off bad debts manually on page 80.

-To write off a sales invoice using the Write Off, Refund and Returns Wizard
+To write off a sales invoice using write off, refunds and returns procedure

-Note: The following procedure describes how to use the Write Off, Refund and Returns Wizard to write off a bad debt invoice for a customer.
+Note: The following procedure describes how to use the Write Off, Refund and Returns procedure to write off a bad debt invoice for a customer.
 If you want to write off a supplier invoice, replace 'Chase Debt' with 'Manage Payments' in the steps below.